noahehall/theBookOfNoah/databases/mysql_new.md

 # IMPORTANT KEYWORDS
   - `if not exist` suppress an error message when a create statement fails if the entity already exists
   - `comment` - attach notes to a table, partition, or a specific column
     - text must be single-quoted
+  - `if exists` suppresses an error message if the entity does not already exist

 # IMPORTANT SQL